PocketRelay/Server/README.md

 reliabality, functionality and actual parody to the official server.
 However as this implementation is still considered to be in active development.

+# 📖 Setting up a server

+For a guide on how to setup a Pocket Relay server see [Here](https://github.com/PocketRelay/.github/blob/main/manual/SETUP_SERVER.md) and for connecting to a server see [Here](https://github.com/PocketRelay/.github/blob/main/manual/SETUP_CLIENT.md)

 # 🎮 Pre Release

 You can find pre-release downloads in the [Releases (https://github.com/PocketRelay/ServerRust/releases)](https://github.com/PocketRelay/ServerRust/releases).
 The most recent pre release is mostly stable but may have unknown bugs or features that are expecting to change

+Latest pre release is available  [Here](https://github.com/PocketRelay/ServerRust/releases/latest)

 # ❔ What